Which scheme are you eligible for?

-What is your annual expenditure (before VAT) on staff, software and consumable items relating to R&D activities?
+What is your annual costs (before VAT) on staff, agency workers, software and consumable items relating to R&D activities?

-What is your annual expenditure (before VAT) on agency workers & sub-contractors who are involved with R&D activities (£)
+What is your annual expenditure (before VAT) on sub-contractors who are involved with R&D activities (£)

 The Research & Development Expenditure Credit (RDEC) is available to Large Companies who fail to meet the eligibility criteria for the SME scheme as well as SMEs who are prevented from claiming under the SME scheme.The RDEC is a standalone credit that is brought into account as a receipt when calculating trading profits.
 The current rate for the RDEC is 13%.The relief is then given by either offsetting the RDEC against your tax bill or where there is no tax payable, a cash payment will be made to you.
 The benefit works out to be just under 11%.For example, if you spent £200,000 on R&D during the year you could receive a £21,000 tax reduction or cash payment.For more information visit our R&D tax credits page.